ManuUseGitHub/Gloups/README.md

 ## END USER INSTALLATION (DEV)

-1. getting the gloups folder
+1. Get the gloups folder

        $ git clone https://github.com/ManuUseGitHub/gloups.git

-2. make sure gulp is updated and install npm dependencies
+2. Make sure gulp is updated and install npm dependencies

        $ npm i -g gulp
        $ cd gloups
        $ npm install

-3. check default configuration by running bellow command ... bad news should be printed out to catch your attention and guide you in order to show you how you have to configure gloups
+3. Check default configuration by running bellow command ... bad news should be printed out to catch your attention and guide you in order to show you how you have to configure gloups

        $ gulp serviceMapping